local-projects/ofxApp/ReadMe.md

 ```
 OFX_APP_NAME=MyApp
 ```
-This is used to automatically handle your custom Global Variables & Global Colors files.
-This is so that your Global Vars and Colors classes are automatically included in the _ofxApp_ instance.
+This is used to automatically handle your custom Global Variables file.
+This is so that your Global Vars class is automatically included in the _ofxApp_ instance.
 The whole point of this is to avoid dynamic casting all over the place just to acces your globals; this allows your globals object (`MyAppGlobals`) to be stored inside _ofxApp_ in their native Class, so they can be totally overridden by you and still be included in _ofxApp_ at compile time.

-### 1.3 Create files for your Global Variables & Global Colors
+### 1.3 Create files for your Global Variables

-These Files must follow this naming convention; and it's where you will place global variables/colors that you might need to access from anywhere.
-These files are only required if you defined ```OFX_APP_NAME``` in the previous step
+This File must follow this naming convention; and it's where you will place global variables that you might need to access from anywhere.
+This file is only required if you defined ```OFX_APP_NAME``` in the previous step

 ```
 OFX_APP_NAME + Globals.h
-OFX_APP_NAME + Colors.h
 ```
-so, if your app is named MyApp, your files should be named "MyAppGlobals.h" and "MyAppColors.h".
+so, if your app is named MyApp, your file should be named "MyAppGlobals.h".

 Those two files should be classes that inherit from a basic set of globals that _ofxApp_ defines for you; you just extend them with your own as your project grows.